 --------------------------------

-RQ1 explored women’s attitudes toward mail-order birth control.
-Two open-ended questions investigated the advantages and disadvantages of using mail-order birth control.
-The results show interesting findings.
-In particular, one aspect can be an advantage and a disadvantage.
-For example, 464 respondents said the mail-order birth control would be convenient (n=464) and they would enjoy it because they do not need to visit the doctor’s office just to renew the birth control prescription (n=73).
-One interviewee described her situation as follows:
+RQ1 explores women’s attitudes toward mail-order birth control.
+Two open-ended questions investigate the advantages and disadvantages of using mail-order birth control.
+The results reveal interesting findings.
+In particular, one aspect of the service is perceived as both an advantage and a disadvantage.
+For example, 464 respondents admit that mail-order birth control would be convenient (n=464) and that they they would enjoy it because they would not need to visit a doctor’s office to renew their birth control prescription (n=73).
+One interviewee describes her situation as follows:

 [Interviewee #5] Yeah.
 You know the normal stuff: work, kids. trying to schedule everything and everything going on.… when you're going into a doctor, it's hard because a lot of the times, my son is the one that's homeschooled.
 So I can't take them back in the room with me.
 So then I have to have him sit in the waiting room, and I have to make sure he's entertained.
 And I have to ask the receptionist, can you keep an eye on him because he's a little too young?
 It's very inconvenient.

-However, as one disadvantage, respondents pointed out no consultation with doctors (n=92) would be a downside of the telemedicine service.
-Similarly, women perceived the mail-order birth control would be affordable than the doctor-prescribed pills (n=74), but many women also point that insurance coverage, upfront cost for the order, and shipping as a disadvantage of the mail-order birth control.
-The new online service would protect women’s privacy from face-to-face doctors or pharmacists (n=49).
-However, respondents also showed their concerns on health information security in an online environment as disadvantages (n=16).
+However, the disadvantage, according to respondents, is not having a consultation with a doctor (n=92), which they feel would be the downside of the telemedicine service.
+Similarly, although women perceive the mail-order birth control as more affordable than the pills prescribed by a doctor (n=74), many of them point to insurance coverage, the upfront cost of the order, and shipping as the disadvantages of mail-order birth control.
+The new online service would protect women’s privacy from doctors and pharmacists (n=49).
+However, respondents also express concern about health information security in an online environment and see this as a disadvantage (n=16).
 In summary, women’s attitude toward mail-order birth control is complex.
-Like a double-edged sword, the new telemedicine service elicits opportunities and threats to women at the same time.
+Like a double-edged sword, the new telemedicine service offers women opportunities but also comes with risks.

-For answering the RQ2, we asked one open-ended question regarding the barriers that hinder women’s use of mail-order birth control.
-Most respondents mentioned financial issues such as the price of the products and insurance coverages (n=107).
-This is somehow contradictory to the H5b test result.
-However, it is conceivable that financial elements such as insurance support and out of pocket costs would play a key role to encourage to try the new telemedicine service.
-Reliability (n=78) and trustworthiness of the telemedicine services and product safety (n=31) are some of the main barriers.
-One noticeable barrier is disapproval from family or peers (n=38).
-Although using birth control is a very personal matter, respondents care for the approval of their reference groups, which is consistent with what the theory of planned behavior elaborates in a decision-making process and human behaviors.
-The interviewees’ reactions show subtle differences as follows, though:
+For answer to the RQ2, we asked one open-ended question regarding the barriers that hindered women’s use of mail-order birth control.
+Most respondents mention financial issues, such as the price of the products and insurance coverage (n=107).
+To some extent, this contradicts the H5b test result.
+However, it is conceivable that financial elements such as insurance support and out-of-pocket costs play a key role in encouraging women to try the new telemedicine service.
+Reliability (n=78) and trustworthiness of telemedicine services and product safety (n=31) are among the main barriers.
+Another noticeable barrier is disapproval from family or peers (n=38).
+Although using birth control is a highly personal matter, respondents care about the approval of their reference groups, which is consistent with what the theory of planned behavior concludes about decision-making processes and human behavior.
+The interviewees’ reactions nonetheless reveal subtle differences:

 [Interviewee #2] I doubt they would ever know but I don't think they'd mind if I did.
 Since they know my work schedule and I'm driving all the time, this thing here in this thing here, you get a lot of stuff mailed.
 They would understand.